Call for Papers

 The APNet Program Committee will select papers based on novelty, significance, and technical merit, rather than completeness.
 Innovative well-reasoned ideas with preliminary evaluations will suffice for APNet.
 Accepted papers will be published in the ACM Digital Library.
 We hope that the extension of APNet papers, when substantiated by solid implementation and experimentation, can be published at the aforementioned premier conferences.

 Submissions must be no longer than 6 pages (10 point font, 12 point leading, 7 inch by 9.25 inch text block) including all content and references.
 You can find a .zip file here with the necessary LaTeX files to create a template, as well as the compiled pdf.
-All submissions must be blind: submissions must not indicate the names or affiliations of the authors in the paper.
+All submissions must be double-blind: submissions must not indicate the names or affiliations of the authors in the paper.
 Only electronic submissions in PDF will be accepted.
 Submissions must be written in English, render without error using standard tools (e.g., Acrobat Reader), and print on US Letter paper.
-Papers must contain novel ideas and must differ significantly in content from previously published papers and papers under simultaneous submission.
+Papers must contain novel ideas and must differ significantly in content from previously published papers and papers under simultaneous submission (e.g., the extension of APNet submission with complete implemenation/experiments may be submitted simultanously elsewhere).

 |Abstract registration:||April 7, 2017 (11:59PM GMT)|